gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 `gazchaps-woocommerce-getaddress-io_overusage_email_message` - change the message body passed to wp_mail() for the over-usage email

 == Changelog ==
+= 1.1 (25/02/2019) =

+* Added a caching mechanism to prevent repeated lookups for the same postcode in the same browser session, thus saving API usage

 = 1.0 (24/02/2019) =

 * Initial release.